The 2021 fellowship application is now closed. Sign up for our newsletter if you would like to be notified when the 2022 application is open.

-Your application must be fully completed and uploaded to our website no later than 5 pm May 1, 2018.
-You will receive an email acknowledgement when we receive the full application.
+Your application must be fully completed and uploaded to our website no later than 5pm Pacific Time on April 2, 2021.
+You will receive an email acknowledgment when we receive the full application.
 Incomplete or late submissions will not be considered.

-Completed applications will be submitted to our selection committee, which is made up of Wild Gift board members and alumni.
+Completed applications will be submitted to our selection committee, which is made up of Wild Gift board members, alumni and friends.
 You will be notified if further information is required.

 Interviews are granted by invitation only.
 The interview plays a central part in our final selection process.
 Once you contact us accepting an interview, we will arrange a day that is convenient for both parties.
 Where possible, they will be conducted by Skype or Google Hangout.

-References for finalists will also be interviewed by members of the Selection Committee.
+References for finalists will also be contacted by members of the Selection Committee.

-The selection committee will announce the new class of fellows in July.
+The selection committee will announce the new class of fellows in early June.